Top 03 Mobile Advertising Platforms Used by the Digital Marketers

 5. Non-video Banner Ads

-Always keep in mind that YouTube is more like an entertainment+information website, and it is tricky as compared to other advertising platforms.
-Make sure you target your ads carefully, or your audience will immediately skip it- giving you no clicks.
-You can try targeting the people who search for information revolving around your product, if not the ones who watch related videos.
+Ensure you target your ads carefully, or your audience will immediately skip them- giving you no clicks.
+You can target the people who search for information revolving around your product, if not the ones who watch related videos.

 2. Social Media Advertising Platforms

-Thus, out of all the mobile advertising platforms, you can manage to get about 80% of your audience from social media itself.
 The best way would be to create official accounts on them, but you can still advertise without them.

 Here are some of the social media sites on which you can advertise: